| | |

 • short sleeve cut lines

-This girl’s t-shirt pattern is a perfect blank slate, just waiting for your creative customizing.
+This girl’s t-shirt pattern is a perfect blank slate; it’s just waiting for your creative customization.

 how to sew a t-shirt- free pattern

-Oh my goodness, these little chicks are just too cute!
+Off the subject, but we’ve been baby-chicken-sitting for some friends.
+These little chicks are just too cute!
 I have a hard time keeping their names straight.
-The two in these photos are Teeny and Fluffy and we have two more named Buck and Brownie.
+The two in these photos are Teeny and Fluffy, and we have two more named Buck and Brownie.
 We’ll be so sad to send them back to their forever home.

 To Make a T-Shirt with this Free T-Shirt Pattern, You Need: